 Though none of the health insurance stocks under our coverage hold

-a Zacks #5 Rank (Strong Sell) or Zacks #4 Rank (Sell), we expect
+a Zacks Rank #5 (Strong Sell) or even a Zacks Rank #4 (Sell), we

 AETNA INC-NEW (AET): Free Stock Analysis Report